nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Q**: Can I delete all contacts at once? <br>
 **A**: Yes, use the `clear` command to delete all contacts in your address book.
 Be cautious, as this action is <span style="color:red">irreversible</span>.

+**Q**: Can I add multiple identical applications to the same company?
+**A**: Yes, of course you can!
+This is not unlike a real-life scenario, where you could possibly apply for the same role multiple times, to the same company.
+However many times you apply to the same company, `InternBuddy` is here for you!

 [back to top](#internbuddy-user-guide)

 --------------------------------------------------------------------------------------------------------------------